Michael Collins, command module pilot on Apollo 11, dies at 90

 Collins went on to become an eloquent advocate for space exploration, in his many books and as founding director of Smithsonian’s National Air and Space Museum in Washington.
 He was an inductee of the U.S. Astronaut Hall of Fame and the International Space Hall of Fame and a recipient of the Congressional Gold Medal, among other honors.
 He retired from the Air Force Reserve in 1982 at the rank of major general.

 Michael Collins was born in Rome on Oct.
 31, 1930, to a distinguished military family.
 His father, Army Maj.
-Gen. James Lawton Collins, had long served as an aide-de-camp to Gen. John J. Pershing, commander of the American Expeditionary Forces in World War I.
+Gen. James Lawton Collins, had long served as an aide-de-camp to Gen. John Pershing, commander of the American Expeditionary Forces in World War I.

-The elder Collins was a military attaché in Italy when his son was born.
+The elder Collins was a military attache in Italy when his son was born.
 His father’s brother, Gen. Joseph Lawton “Lightning Joe” Collins, was Army chief of staff during the Korean War.
-Michael’s older brother, the late James L. Collins Jr., was an Army brigadier general and military historian.
+Michael’s older brother, James L. Collins Jr., was an Army brigadier general and military historian.

 Collins grew up following his father on assignments to Oklahoma, New York City and Puerto Rico, among other places, before settling in Washington after America’s entry into World War II.

-He graduated in 1948 from the private St. Albans School in Washington, D.C., where classmates nicknamed him “Scarecrow” for his tall and trim frame.
+He graduated in 1948 from the private St. Albans School, where classmates nicknamed him “Scarecrow” for his tall and trim frame.
 He was an intense athletic competitor and proved more adept on the playing fields there and at the U.S. Military Academy at West Point, N.Y., than in the classroom.

-After completing his bachelor’s degree in 1952, he joined the Air Force — pointedly, a branch of the military where he didn’t have family.
+After completing his bachelor’s degree in 1952, he joined the Air Force – pointedly, a branch of the military where he did not have family.
 He was drawn to test piloting because of what he called the thrill of flying planes no one ever has before.

 Described as reserved and levelheaded, but with flashes of wry wit, he once told Life magazine of his work as a test pilot: “People think we’re baked in heat chambers and whirled in centrifuges until our eyeballs fall out.
 There is little of that.
 Essentially, we’re learning an incredibly complex array of machines – and learning what to do if some of it doesn’t go as advertised.”